Learn How LigoLab’s LIS System Became the Centerpiece of Change for ECPC, a Thriving New England Pathology Practice

 “We offer turnkey solutions to practices that see the potential to improve clinical turnaround times and capture additional revenue streams with the addition of an on-site pathology laboratory,” said Conley.
-“Our plan is to continue to build out the client base, and using LigoLab will help us accomplish this.
+“We plan to continue to build out the client base, and using LigoLab will help us accomplish this.
 With this arrangement, the POLs gain an advantage by keeping everything close and in-house.
 The practices have more control over the quality, the turnaround time, and the relationships with their providers.”

 “We're a phone call away, we're a secure text away, and we'll meet with you face-to-face.
-We really want to be out there supporting our clients & physicians by providing an accurate diagnosis and quick turnaround times,” said Conley.
+We want to be out there supporting our clients and physicians by providing an accurate diagnosis and quick turnaround times,” said Conley.
 “All of our pathologists are go-getters and they take a lot of pride in being highly available.
 They’re always looking for opportunities to improve, build better relationships, and give back in any way possible.”

 To learn more about ECPC, its partnerships, and its doctors, visit ecpclab.com.